choudhurym/assignments/Dissertation.md

 #### GitHub submission.

 Create a Markdown file with the following information:
-* Reference line for the dissertation you are presenting<br/>
+* reference line for the dissertation you are presenting<br/>
 (just copy/paste your line from https://github.com/cs800-research-spr20/dissertation-sched/blob/master/README.md) <br/>
-* Link to your presentation slides.
+* link to your presentation slides
-* Link to your presentation video.
+* link to your presentation video

 Make sure that you have committed and pushed your local repo to the repository on GitHub.
 When you make your final commit, use the commit message: "Presentation submitted @weiglemc".
 This will generate an email to me.